puppetlabs/design-system/CONTRIBUTING.md

 ## Pull requests

-Put up a PR for the design-system repo that follows these guidelines:
+Once you have made a change and verified that it works locally including in the Styleguidist website, put up a PR for the design-system repo that follows these guidelines:

 - Granularity: Make commits of logical units (ideally with each commit passing tests, and formatting and refactoring in separate commits).
 - Commit summary: The first line should be no more than 72 characters (with any extra details or motivation in the commit body).